5 things you should and shouldn't do when buying a house in the Netherlands

 3. Don’t take out your maximum mortgage

-You may be thinking “But if I’m entitled to all this money, shouldn’t I take it and get the best house possible?” and while this is a solid question, it’s important to remember that mortgage costs won’t be the only expenses you’ll be responsible for when you’ve bought your new home.
-Rather than putting yourself in a position where all of your monthly salary is being put towards your bills, consider making sure you can also have some leftover to have a little fun!
+You may be thinking “But if I’m entitled to all this money, shouldn’t I take it and get the best house possible?”
+While this is a solid question, it’s important to remember that mortgage costs aren't the only expenses you’ll be responsible for when you’ve bought your new home.
+Rather than putting yourself in a position where all of your monthly salary is being put towards your bills, consider making sure you can also have some left over to have a little fun!

 4. Don’t let your emotions get the better of you

 Looking for and buying a property is a tense and exciting time, and while it is easy to get caught up in the thrill of it all, don’t let your emotions get the better of you.
 Make sure you remember what it is you’re looking for in a property, and don’t get swayed by the words of an estate agent, as they are just trying to make a sale.
 Take your time (or take as much time as you can) to consider the property and the decision, and try not to let the excitement overshadow the issues the property might have.

 5. Don’t lose sight of your budget

 So you’ve done your research: you know the local housing market and you’ve got a list of what you’re looking for, plus you know what mortgage you can expect to get.
 As you go into viewings and start looking for your next home, it’s important not to lose sight of what you’re looking for, but also extremely important that you stay realistic about what you can afford.
 It’s tempting but dangerous to start looking at properties you know are out of your price range, and sod’s law dictates that you’ll fall head over heels in love with the one over-budget house you viewed.

 Instead, try and start your search at the lower end of your budget - who knows, you might find something you absolutely adore, saving you from spending loads of extra money!